 essential handtools for your toolbox.

-surface.
+surface, unless instructions say not to.
 Test the system by running hot water for several minutes while you check for leaks.
 Then tighten

 the connections if you need to and youre finished.